We will be opening our Summer Camp registration after Spring Break

 Teen Pod Forest School

 As some of our current FS participants age out we don’t want to lose the connections made with them, their peers, and our community.
-This coming year (2021/2022) we are running a pilot project for ages 13-15.
+This program is for ages 12-15 and runs Mondays, 9:30-2:30.
 With existing familiarity to the land, each other, and the staff this group will engage in collaborative, sustained, skill building themes and projects.

 - Wilderness Skills